TransIT: Routes

 TransIT routes are ten based, with the first digit designated to the part of the city/county the bus runs outbound to.

-10 line buses operate from outside of downtown.
-20 line routes run south Frederick, while 40 line buses serve the west end of the city.
-50 line routes serve the west-to-southwest areas along the Jefferson Street corridor and Patrick Street sharing much of the same route as 40 line buses.
-60 line routes serve the north end.
-80 line routes serve the north end to the northwest side of the city including Ft.
+The 10 Connector operates from outside of downtown.
+The 20 Connector runs south Frederick, while the 40 Connector serves the west end of the city.
+The 50 Connector serves the west-to-southwest areas along the Jefferson Street corridor and Patrick Street sharing much of the same route as the 40 Connector.
+The 60 Connector serves the north end.
+The 80 Connector serves the north end to the northwest side of the city including Ft.
 Detrick and the Yellow Springs area.

-Routes that end in one (e.g. 51) run on an alternative route from their zero based counterpart.
-These routes began service in 2013.
+Routes that end in one (e.g. 51/61) run on an alternative route from their zero based counterpart.
+These routes began service in 2012.

 One anomaly to the routing is the number 65 Walkersville Connector; so designated as an in-fill route after all available route numbers in the ten based system were in-use when the route began in 2011.
+In 2021, the Route 85 Shuttle was officially numbered as the number 85.

-Currently there are no 30 or 70 line routes in service.
+Currently there are no 30 or 70 Connector routes in service.

 During peak hours, starting in 2014, the number 20, 40, 50, 51 and 60 buses run every half-hour.
 These buses are designated with a P after the route number denoting it is a peak hour, extra bus.
 Example, the number 50 bus may show as the 50P.

+In the spring of 2024, the Route 40 connector was renamed the Golden Mile Connector to better reflect the service area.
+Then in the summer of 2025, the Route 50 Connector was renamed to Waverley via Prospect Boulevard and the Route 51 Connector was renamed to Waverley via 7th Street due to the change of the transfer hub from Boscov's.